ankschoubey/old-blog/_posts/2020-05-31-writing-motivation.md

 Similar to [Math motivation](/math).

+{% include alert.html text = 'These only apply to non-fiction writing' %}

 ***

 ## Writing is thinking

 - Writing is learning how to think.
 Writing is a reflection of your thoughts.